-The VICOM Group's Risk Management Framework provides a systematic process for the Group and its Business Units to identify and review the nature and complexity of the risks involved in their business operations and to prioritise resources to manage them.
+The VICOM Group's Risk Management Framework provides a systematic process for the Group and its Business Units (BUs) to identify and review the nature and complexity of the risks involved in their business operations and to prioritise resources to manage them.
 The Group is committed to enhance shareholder value through growth that is sustainable and profitable, while taking measured and well-considered risks.

 The Group's approach to risk management is underpinned by several key principles:

 - The risk management process is a continuous and iterative one, as the Group's businesses and operating environments are dynamic.
 Risk identification, assessment and risk management practices are reviewed and updated regularly to manage risks proactively. - We promote and inculcate risk awareness among all our employees by embedding risk management processes into day-to-day business operations and setting an appropriate tone at the top.
-Regular briefings, continuous education and training, as well as communications through various forums on risk management are carried out to sustain a risk-informed and risk-aware culture in the Group. - Ownership of and accountability for the risk management process is clearly defined and assigned to the Business Units (BUs), departments and individuals.
+Regular briefings, continuous education and training, as well as communications through various forums on risk management are carried out to sustain a risk-informed and risk-aware culture in the Group. - Ownership of and accountability for the risk management process is clearly defined and assigned to the BUs, departments and individuals.
 Managers at each level have intimate knowledge of their businesses and take ownership of risk management, with stewardship retained at Senior Management.

-In 2020, the COVID-19 pandemic crisis has upended economies, businesses and livelihoods.
-For the Testing, Inspection and Certification (TIC) industry, supporting the essential services has emerged as the top priority as essential government agencies and key industries had to ensure the continuity of operations during the Circuit Breaker.
-This includes vehicle inspection, food and water testing, amongst others.
-The key efforts of 2020 were thus focused on ensuring a safe workplace for our staff and also a safe environment for our customers.
-As an essential service provider, the Group and our BUs continued our operations even at the peak of the pandemic, but with Safe Management Measures enforced.
-Amidst the disruption resulting from the Covid-19 pandemic, the Group also refreshed our risk management policies and processes, and reviewed the risk registers for the Group and its BUs.
-This enables us to assess and better manage our business and operational risks, and explore opportunities in the uncertain and volatile environment.
-ANNUAL REPORT RISK MANAGEMENT MODEL The Group has adopted the "4 Lines of Defence" as our assurance framework in risk management.
+In line with the current dynamics in the global and local economies, the Group has reviewed its risk management policies and processes, and refreshed the risk registers.
+These refreshed risk registers reflect the current risk portfolios of the Group in mitigating business and operational risks while exploring opportunities in an increasingly technology-driven economy.

+RISK MANAGEMENT MODEL

+The Group has adopted the "Four Lines of Defence" as our assurance framework in risk management.
 The Board has the ultimate responsibility for the governance of risk, and sets the tone and direction for the Group.
 It delegates the oversight of risk management and internal control to the Audit and Risk Committee (ARC).
-The ARC helps the Board in ensuring that the Management establishes and enforces a sound system of risk management and internal controls to safeguard the Group's assets and shareholders' interests, and that a robust system and processes is in-place to identify and manage risks enterprise-wide.
-HIGHEST OVERSIGHT The Board is responsible for the oversight of VICOM Group risk management, internal control, policies and systems.
-The Board consists of the Chairman, Executive Directors & Non-executive Directors whom held their Board meeting quarterly.
-3RD LINE The internal and external audit is responsible for testing the effectiveness of the risk management, the internal control and compliance set up by the management as an independent assurance.
-The whistleblowing and results of investigated issues will report directly to the Audit and Risk Committee.
+The ARC helps the Board in ensuring that the Management establishes and enforces a sound system of risk management and internal controls to safeguard the Group's assets and shareholders' interests, and that a robust system and processes is in place to identify and manage risks enterprise-wide.

+HIGHEST OVERSIGHT

+The Board is responsible for the oversight of VICOM Group risk management, internal control, policies and systems.
+The Board consists of the Chairman, Executive Directors and Non-Executive Directors who hold their Board meetings on a quarterly basis.

+3RD LINE

+The internal and external audit is responsible for testing the effectiveness of the risk management, the internal control and compliance set up by Management as an independent assurance.
+The whistleblowing and results of investigated issues will be reported directly to the Audit and Risk Committee (ARC).

 Internal Auditors report independently to the ARC.
+They adopt a risk-based approach when conducting their review.

+2ND LINE

-They adopt a risk based approach when conducting their review.
-2ND LINE VICOM Risk Steering Committee is responsible for the risk management framework and strategy.
+The VICOM Risk Steering Committee (RSC) is responsible for the risk management framework and strategy.
 They set up the risk management strategy, implement control self-assessment and monitor regulatory compliance.

-VICOM Risk Steering Committee consists of CEO & Senior Management Staff who will be responsible of the risk in their functional area.
+The VICOM RSC consists of Chief Executive Officer and Senior Management staff who will be responsible for the risk in their functional area.

 1ST LINE

-Business Units are responsible for setting up the policy management, identify risk, build a robust internal control environment and construct a strong financial and operational governance.
+Business Units (BUs) are responsible for setting up the policy management, identify risk, build a robust internal control environment and construct a strong financial and operational governance.

-The Business Units

-Department Heads,

-Managers and employees

-embed risk-mitigating

-factor when designing

-their operational process
+The BUs' Department Heads, Managers and employees embed risk-mitigating factor when designing their operational process and procedures.

-and procedures.